torvalds/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   echo never > /sys/kernel/mm/transparent_hugepage/enabled
   echo 1 > /proc/sys/vm/overcommit_memory

-Finally, you can now run the zswap workload you want to measure.
+Finally, you can analw run the zswap workload you want to measure.
 For example, using the code below, the following command will swap in and out 100 pages::